 The Chamber's legislative priorities affecting your business

-This legislative update, written on behalf of the Chamber's Government Affairs Committee, is designed to keep Chamber members posted on legislation affecting your business, your employees, and your quality of life.
+Updates written on behalf of the Chamber's Government Affairs Committee keep Chamber members posted on legislation affecting your business, your employees, and your quality of life.
 If you have any questions, please contact the Chamber at (603) 224-2508.

 Check back for updates throughout the 2019 legislative session.
 Click here to view a legislative calendar and for information about bills, committees, legislators, state representatives, state senators, etc.

 It's nearly crossover point of the legislative year, when the House bills that are still alive go to the Senate and the Senate bills to the House.
 As we approach crossover, tempers begin to flare and session days last too long.
 And things get done.
 So this past week after much talking a number of things happened.

 The House has voted on partisan lines to increase New Hampshire's minimum wage from $7.25 (tied to the Federal minimum wage) to $12 per hour which would be set specifically by NH, not the Feds.
 HB 186 increases the minimum to $9.50 an hour in 2020, $10.75 in 2021 and $12 in 2022.
 The increase along with other labor and tax bills being passed will certainly have an impact on businesses, especially small business.